-- Double strain into a chilled cocktail glass.
+Double strain into a chilled cocktail glass.

-Wasabi does not mix very well when simply shaken with the other ingredients.
-There's a strong possibility that you'll be left with a chunk or two of the paste, which is why dissolving it into vodka is recommended.
+- Wasabi does not mix very well when simply shaken with the other ingredients.
+There's a strong possibility that you'll be left with a chunk or two of the paste, which is why dissolving it into the vodka is recommended.

-The consistency and texture of wasabi vary a bit as well.
+- The consistency and texture of wasabi vary a bit as well.
 You might find that with some prepackaged wasabis, double straining through a fine mesh strainer is not necessary.
-Then again, if you choose a chunkier, freshly prepared wasabi—the truest flavor option—it may need to be strained a few time to get a clean cocktail.
+Then again, if you choose a chunkier, freshly prepared wasabi—the truest flavor option—it may need to be strained a few times to get a clean cocktail.

-For a garnish, give your cocktail a green highlight with a simple lime peel.
+- For a garnish, give your cocktail a green highlight with a simple lime peel.
 Hanging a spiral on the rim is a beautiful touch that really adds to the drink's allure.

-If you want to add another background flavor, pour a cucumber- or ginger-infused vodka.
+- If you want to add another background flavor, pour a cucumber- or ginger-infused vodka.
 Either infusion can be made at home very easily and there are a few commercial versions available, too.
 With the ginger, you'll be adding to the drink's spice while the cucumber cools down the palate just enough to make a drink anyone will enjoy.

-Another option is to replace the vodka with sake.
-It's a natural pairing for wasabi, given the ingredients' origins in the culinary world and brings in a subtle but intriguing twist.
+- Another option is to replace the vodka with sake.
+It's a natural pairing for wasabi, given the ingredients' origins in the culinary world, and brings in a subtle but intriguing twist.